Overview

 unmappedNodeCache=/cache

-Set unmappedNodeCache to wherever is convenient but it should a dedicated directory just for Tdarr as the cache cleaner will automatically delete any files not related to Tdarr jobs.
+Set unmappedNodeCache to wherever is convenient but it should be a dedicated directory just for Tdarr as the cache cleaner will automatically delete any files not related to Tdarr jobs.

 When performing a quick or thorough health check on an unmapped node, the entire file will be sent to the node to be scanned